shorelle/shorelle-portfolio-v1/_web/colorthieves.md

 order: 2
 ---

-Interface to drag and drop images to find the dominant color palette.
+Interface to drag-and-drop images to find the dominant color palette.